 A professional horticulturist with over 35 years of experience in various aspects of the green industry, Chip Osborne’s focus is on developing a successful natural turf management program for athletic fields, public parks, and municipal properties.
 He is the founder of Osborne Organics, specializing in educational training and support to industry professionals as well as municipalities, school districts, and facilities managers.

-Joe Stavish is the community education coordinator at Tree Pittsburgh.
-He coordinates the Tree Tender Certification courses, facilitates many programs including garden club talks, school visits and nursery tours, and presents at national and regional conferences such as the Arbor Day Foundation’s Partners in Community Forestry Conference.
-He has instructed facilities and grounds crew trainings at universities including Carnegie Mellon University, Chatham University and the University of Pittsburgh.
-Joe holds a Bachelor of Science degree from Slippery Rock University in park and resource management with a minor in environmental education.
+Joe Stavish is the Community Education Coordinator with Tree Pittsburgh.
+He coordinates the Tree Tender Certification courses, facilitates many programs including garden club talks, school visits, and nursery tours, and presents at national and regional conferences such as the Arbor Day Foundation’s Partners in Community Forestry Conference.
+He has instructed facilities and grounds crew trainings at universities including Carnegie Mellon, Chatham, and the University of Pittsburgh.
+Joe holds a Bachelor of Science degree from Slippery Rock University in Park and Resource Management with a minor in Environmental Education.

 President and Environmental Director, DECO Resources

 Anthony graduated with a Bachelors of Art in Environmental Studies from the University of Pittsburgh in 2011.
 Since then, he has worked as an environmental consultant with projects focusing on environmental health, renewable energy, and green infrastructure.
 In 2013, he founded DECO Resources, LLC to provide consulting and design on projects.
 DECO has installed 70 stormwater management systems across Allegheny County, capturing over 135,000 gallons of rainwater and has diverted more than 60,000 pounds of food and yard waste through compost, reducing more than a ton of methane equivalence of CO2 from the air.